-A student shall not attempt or engage in nonconsensual sexual penetration with another person. (see page 30 for full definition).
+F. Rape: A student shall not attempt or engage in non consensual sexual penetration with another person.

-Minimum: Level II Response(s) (see page 10) - Elementary
+Minimum: Level II Response(s) (see page 9) - Elementary

-Minimum: Level III Response(s) (see page 10)
+Level III Response(s) (see page 10)- Secondary

-Rule 28 ALCOHOL, TOBACCO AND OTHER DRUGS (Responsibility/Citizenship): A student shall not use, purchase, sell, distribute, be under the influence of or possess any kind of tobacco, alcoholic beverage, paraphernalia, controlled substance (as defined by state law) or illegal or counterfeit substance.
+Rule 29 ALCOHOL, TOBACCO AND OTHER DRUGS (Responsibility/Citizenship): A student shall not use, purchase, sell, distribute, be under the influence of or possess any kind of tobacco, alcoholic beverage, paraphernalia, controlled substance (as defined by state law) or illegal or counterfeit substance.

-A. Tobacco and Tobacco Product UB: Possession of Tobacco, UB: Use of Tobacco, UB: Possession of vaping device-Tobacco, UB: Use of vaping device-Tobacco: A student shall not use, sell, distribute, or possess any kind of tobacco product on school property or at a school function.
+A. Tobacco and Tobacco Product: A student shall not use, sell, distribute, or possess any kind of tobacco product on school property or at a school function.
 Tobacco product is any product that contains tobacco/nicotine or is tobacco and nicotine derived and is intended for use of tobacco and nicotine-derived products.
 The term includes tobacco and nicotine derived products, vapor products, or paraphernalia/devices/components for use of tobacco and nicotine-derived products.